Dr Stuart McKie

 School talks and outreach

-I am happy to give school talks on any topic related to Roman religion.
+Stuart is happy to give school talks on any topic related to Roman religion.
 Possible subjects include religious changes under Augustus, the development of the imperial cult, and the form and function of Roman temples.

-I can also give talks on Roman Britain, especially the cultural and religious changes that the Roman conquest brought about in the region.
+He can also give talks on Roman Britain, especially the cultural and religious changes that the Roman conquest brought about in the region.

 - Parker, A. & McKie, S. (2018).
 Material Approaches to Roman Magic: Occult Objects and Supernatural Substances.
 TRAC Themes in Archaeology.
 Oxbow.